crossplane/crossplane/design/one-pager-managed-resource-api-design.md

   * Added [how to handle sensitive input fields](#sensitive-input-fields).
   * Added [external resource labelling](#external-resource-labeling).
   * Added [cross-resource reference edge case](#pointer-types-and-markers) for types.
+  * Added a condition to enforce the status fields to be reproducible in section [High Fidelity](#high-fidelity).

 ## Terminology